 2 – 3 Tblspn or less of oil – use safflower or peanut if you have it.

-4 – 6 Tblspn tamari, shoyu, liquid aminos or other soy sauce (not too heavy)
+4 – 6 Tblspn tamari, shoyu or other light soy sauce

 1 Tblspn mirin

-sliced green onions (aka spring onions in Australia) – I use the green tops of a bunch of spring onions, but any part can be used
+sliced spring onions (scallions) – I use the green tops of a bunch of spring onions, but any part can be used

 Marinate the sliced mushrooms in the tamari, brown rice vinegar, mirin, sesame oil, green onions and chilli for at least 30 minutes, carefully stirring several times to ensure they are coated with the marinade.